file-not-found/crackstuff/README.md

 ## rules

-The rules in `clean.rule` are optimized for lowercase words but work for password lists like `rockyou.txt` as well.
-They are roughly sorted by quality.
-To create smaller rulesets use `head -n `.
+A huge rule file for `hashcat` roughly sorted by quality.

 ## wordlists

-Some wordlists coverted to lowercase.
+Some wordlists converted to lowercase.
 Files with `+` in their names contain additional words.